goodwjak/CS361_project_one/README.md

 </ul>

 <br>
 That's pretty much it for using my microservice.
+You can edit the "Rocket.toml"
+<br>File in order to change the port and IP is responds to.